 We’re ready and eager to welcome you!
 To prove the point, Saint John Mayor Don Darling posted on his Facebook page: “Hey Toronto and Vancouver, move to Saint John NB, we have jobs, you can buy a house for well under 200k and our commutes are measured in minutes.
 Contact me and I will share with you how much I love my city and how much we want you.” …And, yes, in addition to getting mainstream media attention, it went viral!
 Read more… Daily Hive story, opinion article by Toronto Star national columnist, Emma Teitel, National Post story, Huddle story, CTV Atlantic story…

-Check out these sites to learn more about our city and our easy-going east coast lifestyle, and feel free to get in touch with me any time to chat more about how I can help you MOVE EAST.
+Check out the sites below to learn more about our city and our easy-going east coast lifestyle, and feel free to contact me any time to chat more about how I can help you MOVE EAST.